Direct contact, today until 21:00

 Darwin - your final destination!

 Welcome to the gateway of the Top End of Australia.
-A vibrant and friendly place with many attractions and an abundance of natural wonders.
-Take a trip to Arnhemland, Tiwi Islands, Litchfield and of course Kakadu National Park is a must-visit.
+A vibrant and friendly destination with numerous attractions and natural wonders nearby.
+From here, you can explore Arnhem Land, the Tiwi Islands, Litchfield National Park and, of course, the must-visit Kakadu National Park.

 Things you should know before you go